Products of manifolds with fibered corners: Fibered corners

-An fc-equivalence class of good boundary defining functions on $X$ induces an equivalence class of $(0,\infty)$-equivariant defining functions on $\Np H$ by taking their normal derivatives as in \S\ref{S:bkg_normal}; for notational convenience we shall simply refer to these by the same notation as the boundary defining functions on $X$ from which they are derived. \end{defn}
+Fc-equivalence classes of good boundary defining functions on $X$ induce equivalence classes of $(0,\infty)$-equivariant defining functions on $\Np G$ by taking their normal derivatives as in \S\ref{S:bkg_normal}; for notational convenience we shall simply refer to these by the same notation as the boundary defining functions on $X$ from which they are derived. \end{defn}